-Residents and faculty will be assigned to lead journal club on a rotating basis (Monday, 8-9 am in 2011 Valley Hall or in the Equine Performance Laboratory conference room, Fall, Winter and Spring Quarters, alternating with VSR 493R).
+Residents and faculty will be assigned to lead journal club on a rotating basis (Monday, 8-9 am Fall, Winter and Spring Quarters, alternating with VSR 493R).
 The purpose of these sessions is critical review of the scientific literature.
-One or two related articles should be chosen and distributed electronically to the group, via the UC Davis Canvas site for the course.
+One or two related articles should be chosen and distributed electronically to the group, via the UC Davis Canvas site for the course (https://canvas.ucdavis.edu/courses/399947).
 You should then lead a discussion about the paper that may address such issues as: its contribution to current knowledge, appropriateness of experimental design, methods and data analysis.
 Original research papers are usually preferred, but review papers or meta-analyses on a particular topic may occasionally be selected.
 In order to provide time for everyone to read your article(s) they should be selected and posted at least a week ahead of time.
-The schedule will be posted on the UC Davis Canvas site for the course that can be found at https://canvas.ucdavis.edu.
-You will need your Kerberos name and password to log into Canvas.
-Dr. Pypendop currently schedules the courses and will provide you access to the Canvas site at the beginning of your residency.
-The current version of the schedule is also posted in an online calendar; you will be provided with login and password information at the beginning of your residency.